daveebbelaar/python-whatsapp-bot/README.md

 VERSION: "v16.0", # The latest version of the Meta Graph API
 ACCESS_TOKEN: "<<YOUR-SYSTEM-USER-ACCESS-TOKEN>>" # Created in previous step

+You can only send a template type message as your first message to a user.
+That's why you have to send a reply first before we continue.
+Took me 2 hours to figure this out.

 ## Adding Phone Numbers
 https://developers.facebook.com/docs/whatsapp/phone-numbers/